rico345100/gulp-react-boilerplate/readme.md

 1. Build HTML/SCSS/JS
 2. Start Express server and initiate browser-sync
-3. Watch all changes and refresh or inject(scss as css only)
+3. Watch all changes and refresh or inject(scss as css only) your client resources.

 ### gulp serve
 Start server with Express, also initiate Browser-Sync with Express server.
-Express will uses port number in config.json, and Browser-Sync will uses proxyPort number in config.json.
+Express will uses port number in config.json(default 3000), and Browser-Sync will uses proxyPort number in config.json(default 4000).
-After you change your server code, nodemon will restarts Express server automatically.
+After you change your server side code, nodemon will restarts Express server automatically.
-Or if you change your client resources, browser-sync will reload or inject client resources automatically.
+If you change your clients side resources, browser-sync will reload or inject client resources automatically.

 ### gulp build
 Build all resources.